jhansi/DesignChallenge/README.md

 DesignChallange is currently built to work with Android API 23(Marshmallow). **However**, DesignChallange's minimum SDK support is 15(Ice Cream Sandwich).

 ## Usage Instructions
 DesignChallange application is developed as a part of codding challange.
-Once the user sucessfully logs in with a valid email ID they can see their current location.
+Once the user sucessfully logged in with a valid email ID they can see their current location.
+If GPS is not active, user will be prompted with settings screen to activate the location services please turn on.